Major and Minor

 - Biopharmaceutics Lab II (1 CH)

 - Biostatistics and Research Methods

-Upon successful completion of all program requirements, students in either track will have knowledge and skills to:
+Upon successful completion of all program requirements, students will have knowledge and skills to:

 - Demonstrate their ability to critically think, analyze, and solve problems in the basic pharmaceutical sciences.